 3. Toyama – Japan

 Though it receives considerably less snow in December than Sapporo, Japan’s Toyama Prefecture is home to Tateyama, famous for its snow walls which have historically reached up to 66 feet.

 Average December Snowfall: 62.1 mm

-Back across the Pacific to the States for the runner up, Erie – Pennsylvania’s fifth largest city on the banks of Lake Erie, which guarantees snow in December.
+Looking for the snowiest cities in the US?
+Head back across the Pacific to the States for the runner up, Erie – Pennsylvania’s fifth largest city on the banks of Lake Erie, which guarantees snow in December.
 In fact, snowfall was so heavy on Christmas Day in 2017 that it was declared a snow emergency.

 1. Akita – Japan